NCMoseley/ExpressPassport/README.md

 };
 ```

-Replace _'anystring'_ with something specific to your project.
+Replace _'anystring'_ with a string specific to your project.
+Must be String type.

 To run the development server